alpoktem/movie2parallelDB/README.md

 This process executes the monolingual process for both languages and then aligns the extracted segments.

+Sample data is placed under `data/heroes` directory.
+Example running scripts are provided in `sample_run.sh`.

 ## Disclaimer

 [Heroes corpus](https://repositori.upf.edu/handle/10230/35572) is generated using this library.

+Sample data is an excerpt from the TV series Heroes produced by Tailwind Productions, NBC Universal Television Studio (2006-2007) and Universal Media Studios (2007-2010).

 ## Citing